 A Service Level Agreement that defines the operational relationship between the EGI.eu Technology Unit (which includes the DMSU and represents EGI in this relationship) and the technical activities within the software project.
 The SLA will include guidelines for TTF (time to fix) for different groups of issues.

-This section described how the relationship to the external software providers is setup and what the responsibilities are.
+This section described how the relationship to the external technology providers is setup and what the responsibilities are.

-Division of responsibilities between 3rd level support and DMSU
+Division of responsibilities between 3rd line support and DMSU

 The responsibility of the DMSU is to: